IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision-Training.md

 ### **Overflow Risk**
 In FP16, activations and network paramters can increase till hitting NANs.
-With overflow or exploding, network learns garbage.
+With overflow or exploding gradients, network learns garbage.
 <br>

 # **The Proposed Techniques for Training with Mixed Precision**